 The essence of Flowlens MRP Software

-This resonates with us because it’s the work we’re engaged with on a daily basis with our customers.
+This resonates with us because it’s the work we’re engaged with on a daily basis with our manufacturing customers.

-The nature of our work means we’re lucky to work with companies that are growing – and growing quickly – and this brings inevitable pressures on structures, systems and processes which have grown and developed organically as the business has grown.
+The nature of our work means we’re lucky to work with equipment manufacturing companies that are growing – and growing quickly – and this brings inevitable pressures on team structures, stock management systems and business processes which have grown and developed organically as the business has grown.

 Thinking about the problem in the way that is was framed by Phil Libin is a useful way of trying to understand what you need to do next.

 Our systems in action

 Paul Lavery, CFO at Lowe: “Flowlens has completely revolutionised how we manage and process sales orders, purchase orders, and stock management while at the same time vastly improving our ability to cost jobs and improve our customer service and retention.